datacamp/authoring/docs/courses/guidelines/style.md

 ### Format package names as code

+This is true for all technologies.

-Good: `seaborn` makes pretty plots.
+Good: The Python package `seaborn` produces pretty plots.
-Bad: *seaborn* makes pretty plots.
+Bad: The Python package *seaborn* produces pretty plots.

 ## Code